 Trippi said that the internet community do not get the harsh realities of real world politics – money matters.
 It has also shone a spotlight on the established political machine of special interest groups.

 Is Trippi the next Peter Mandelson?
-I don’t know but his tactics have raised awareness of the web as an effective political tool.
+I don’t know but his tactics to promote Howard Dean have raised awareness of the web as an effective political tool.
 The key problem with the Internet based campaign is it couldn’t respond to the repetition of negative television advertisements and negative new stories in the established media.
 So there is hope for PR people and ad agencies yet.